• CONNECT WITH A FINANCIAL PLANNER » CONTACT US | CALL: 1-323-905-4380 |

 For those living in high-tax states like California, the marriage penalty will likely carry through to your state taxes as well.
 The top California tax bracket is 13.3% can be quite painful for my clients in Los Angeles, San Francisco and Palm Springs.

-Looking ahead, most of the tax proposals from President Biden would exacerbate the marriage penalty for a household with a combined income of more than $450,000.
+Looking ahead, even the supposed tax cuts proposed by Donald Trump could exacerbate the marriage penalty for LGBTQ+ households.
 At this point, we are still talking about proposed tax changes, so no need to freak out yet.
+Don’t even get me started on the damage President Trump has done to your net worth via his disastrous Tariff Policy.

 Further Reading: Tax Planning For Gay Couples

-The good news is there is not a marriage penalty when you sell your home.
+The good news is that there is not a marriage penalty when you sell your home.
 You can exclude $250,000 of gains if you are single and $500,000 of gains as a married couple.
 With many gay couples living in expensive parts of town, this benefit can be a huge tax saver.
+This number has not been indexed for inflation or increased since being implemented years ago.

 SALT CAP Marriage Penalty For Gay Couples